roy-ganz/toql/guide/src/3-api/5-update.md

 and finally `address_id` has no effect, since keys cannot be updated.

 #### Merges
-Updates can delete and insert struct to update merges.
+Updates can either
+- update existing structs in a `Vec`
+- or insert new structs in the `Vec` and delete removed structs.

 Consider this field list: